Support the Library

 Many corporations will match contributions made to non-profit organizations by current or retired employees.
 Please check with your employer and inquire about their matching gift policy.

 Have books that you would like to donate?
 Due to space constraints, we ask that you limit your donations to two boxes of books.
 You can drop off material any time the Library is open.
 The Library can provide a tax-deductible receipt for your donation.
-We may add your donation to the collection or offer them for sale or transferred to other institutions.
+We may add your donation to the collection, offer them for sale, transfer to other institutions, or recycle them.
 All donated materials will be reviewed by staff for possible placement in the collection based on the guidelines established in the Library Collection Development Policy.
 The library reserves the right to accept, decline, or discard offered material.

-We’re not too fussy.
-However, we don’t want books that you wouldn’t allow in your own living room.
+For health reasons, we cannot accept books that you wouldn’t allow in your own living room.
 That means moldy or damaged books from your attic or cellar.
 We cannot accept old magazines, not even old National Geographic Magazines; nor do we have a use for encyclopedias or school textbooks.

 We are most appreciative of the many donations of material we receive each year.

 Many of our patrons give money to the Library in order to memorialize a friend or loved one who has passed on or to honor someone still living.
 Funds may be sent to the Library.
 Please indicate the designation in a note accompanying your check and we will provide you with a receipt and send a note to the family.
 A special book plate will be placed in the books or inscriptions placed on or near furnishings purchased through your gift.
 You can help keep the memory of a friend or loved one alive by making a donation.
 Or let someone know how much you value them through a gift to the Library.
 A gift in honor of a teacher, special birthday, or any occasion or individual is a great present.
 A receipt is sent to you and a card is sent to the honoree to announce your gift.